Home Report Lenzie

 In terms of schooling, Lenzie has three primary schools, Lenzie Meadow, Millersneuk and Holy Family.
 The main secondary school for the town is Lenzie Academy, which this year came 16th of 334 Scottish secondary schools for pupils attaining five or more Highers, one of five East Dunbartonshire schools to feature in the top 20.

 Lenzie has an array of residential property types.
 Due to the development of Lenzie, there are lots of quality Victorian and Edwardian villas, as well as developments of more modern homes.
 The area also has ongoing developments of brand new 3-, 4-, and 5-bedroom family homes from Cala and Taylor Wimpey.

-As of December 2020, the average price for property in Kirkintilloch stood at £316,891.
-This is a rise of 1.08% in the last three months (since September 2020) and a rise of 4.97% since December 2019.
+As of January 2024, the average price for property in Lenzie stood at £317,007.
+Though different property types have had different sold prices in the last 12 months.
+Detached properties for instance sold for an average of £447,638; semi-detached for £258,704; terraced for £234,881; and flats for £284,013.
 However, this average hides quite a range, and it is not uncommon for larger properties to sell for over £500,000, and over £650,000 for exceptional examples.
 Likewise, larger, modern family homes regularly sell anywhere between the £250,000 and £400,000 range, with some achieving even higher selling prices depending on the area, school catchment, gardens, and finish or additions.